Coverage Requirements & Proof of Coverage

 employees shall become the employees of the contractor.
 The

 contractor will be responsible to pay any workers' compensation

 non-construction industry, who employs four or more part or

 full-time employees, must obtain workers' compensation coverage.

-Corporate officers are considered employees, unless they elect to
+Corporate officers and members of an LLC who own at least 10% of the business are considered employees, unless they elect to

 exempt themselves from the coverage requirements of Chapter 440,